When we say “advertisement“ or simply mention ads, we will usually receive two types of immediate reactions, depending on the target’s position.

 Organic marketing features the product in blogs and other written content on social networks, where it’s mentioned contextually.
 Services and software can get the most of this approach because deeper understanding of their application will ensure more interest, and attract clients who will be able to further recommend it.

 Paid advertisement is focused on performance metrics, where the goal is to get a positive return on investment.
 It’s pretty straightforward and widely applied.
 Also, ads can be used to boost organic marketing by directly implementing them into written content.
 This approach can increase brand awareness, you can gain better understanding of your targeted audience, and the content will generally have higher performance.

 Being a Publisher – Marketing Affiliate

 If you wish to monetize your website, social network or channel, becoming an affiliate is a sure-fire way to do so.
-What you’re doing is basically marketing the provider’s product in an appealing way to your audience, which in turn brings you a cut of the revenue.
+What you’re doing is basically promoting the provider’s product in an appealing way to your audience, which in turn brings you a cut of the revenue.

 This, however, is an oversimplification of the matter.
 Being a successful affiliate is a process that requires some serious thought and careful planning on your part.

 The best foundation would be having a theme that your site revolves around and thus attracts targeted users of a certain niche.
 You are gathering people that follow a distinct lifestyle, or you’re focused on a hobby, or a topic that inspires and drives both you and like-minded individuals.
 For overall better impact on your community, you need to show that you are truly invested in that particular theme.
 Be active, be involved, and make sure that you are using plugins that will make your site truly shine.